DiTso/evoshop-js/README.md

  		headerRowClass: "headerRow",

-		// how simpleCart should checkout, see the checkout reference for more info
+		// how evoShop should checkout, see the checkout reference for more info
 		checkout: {
 			type: "PayPal" ,
 			email: "you@yours.com"